Is that fair?

-Ask Justina™ is a free community thinktank for finding answers and solutions based on common sense, fairness and real justifications.
-We organize everyone's mess into a sensible, shared roadmap— because pulling in a hundred different directions has taken us everywhere but forward.
+Ask Justina™ is a free community thinktank for finding answers and solutions based on the common ground intersection of logically correct and morally acceptable.
+We systematically and seamlessly organize everyone's mess into a sensible, shared roadmap of justified solutions.

 So instead of listening to reason and replying with logic, most people change the subject, resort to whataboutism, put words in your mouth, accuse you of bad motives, and attack you with labels and semantics.
-Somewhere inside, they know they can't be perceived as right as long as you can show you're correct.
-So instead of getting anywhere, you spend all your time sorting out the BS.
+And instead of getting anywhere, you spend all your time sorting out the BS.
 Sound about right?
 Well, Ask Justina calls out all the BS for you.

 Justina’s response: This is whataboutism.
 The current topic is [Specific Point].
 Please address the core claim first.

-What we need is a shared and enforceable roadmap with clear objectives and actions.
+What we need is a shared and enforceable roadmap with clear, justified solutions.
 A roadmap would put us on the same path and give us confidence that the issues we care about are on the radar.
 Collective demands that represent all sides are much harder to ignore than individual complaints, even those grounded in tribal outrage.
-And Ask Justina helps ensure those demands are reasonable and actionable — demands that cannot justifiably be ignored.
+And Ask Justina helps ensure those demands are reasonable and actionable — justified.

 Ready to jump in?